DOI-USGS/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/adding-usgscsm-plugin-to-isis.md

 ???+ warning
       Upcoming ISIS version 8.2 and future releases will include the USGSCSM library and does __not__ require a separate installation of the plugin.

-      ISIS versions 8.0 LTS and 8.1 _require_ a separate installation of the USGSCSM plugin as shown below.
+      ISIS versions 8.0LTS, 8.1, and earlier _require_ a separate installation of the USGSCSM plugin as shown below.

 ## For users
 You can install the latest [USGSCSM](https://github.com/DOI-USGS/usgscsm) library via conda: